zakaseb/SW_POC/README.md

 streamlit run rag_deep.py
 ```

-This will launch a local web server (typically at [http://localhost:8501](http://localhost:8501)) where you can interact with the assistant.
+This will launch a local web server, typically at [http://localhost:8501](http://localhost:8501), where you can interact with the assistant.

 ## Usage

 1. **Upload a PDF:**
-   Use the file uploader to select and upload your PDF document.
+   - Use the file uploader on the main page to select and upload your PDF document.
+   - The assistant will process the PDF, extract its text, and prepare it for querying.
+   - _Note:_ Large PDFs may take a few moments to process.

 2. **Ask Questions:**
-   Once the document is processed, type your questions into the chat interface.
-The assistant will analyze the document context and provide answers.
+   - Once the document is processed, a chat interface will appear.
+   - Type your questions into the chat input to ask about the document's content.
+   - The assistant will analyze the document and provide concise answers based on its context.
+   - You can ask follow-up questions or explore different topics within the document.

+### Example

+1. Upload a research paper on machine learning.
+2. Ask: "What is the main hypothesis of this paper?"
+3. The assistant will extract and summarize the hypothesis from the document.
+4. Follow up with: "What datasets were used in the experiments?"
+5. The assistant will provide details about the datasets mentioned in the paper.

+## Troubleshooting

+- **Ollama Not Running:**
+  If you encounter errors related to the language model, ensure that Ollama is running locally.
+Start it with `ollama serve` in a separate terminal.

+- **PDF Processing Issues:**
+  If the assistant fails to process a PDF, check that the file is not corrupted and that it contains extractable text (i.e., not scanned images).

+- **Performance Issues:**
+  For large documents, processing may take longer.
+Consider splitting the document into smaller sections or increasing system resources.

+- **Dependency Conflicts:**
+  If you encounter issues with package installations, ensure that your virtual environment is activated and that you are using the correct Python version.